githubjakob/githubjakob.github.io/_posts/2024-07-07-oauth-web-message-response-mode.md

 Let's dive into these two topics and see how it works:

-1. Post message web API..
+1. First, we look at the post message web API
-2. ... and how it is used in web message OAuth response mode
+2. Second, we see how it is used in web message OAuth response mode

 ---